About Mass Intentions

 It is also different from enrollment in Mass associations or spriritual benefit societies such as the Association of Marian Helpers.
 In this case, a person who makes a donation to a monastery, sanctuary or religious community, either in their own name or to spiritually benefit another, is remembered in a general way at certain fixed Masses celebrated in the sanctuary or community.

-(Compiled from my notes on Canon Law, personal reflections and responses from Fr.
+(This content was mostly compiled from a summary by P.J.
+Kerbard from his notes on Canon Law, personal reflections and responses from Fr.
 Edward McNamara, professor of liturgy at the Regina Apostolorum Pontifical University. in ZENET)